RenBryant/Password-Generator-Practice/README.md

 FIrst I added the function to generate the password, made sure the button works, and that the characters will display on the screen.

 Then I added arrays for numbers, special characters, upper case letters, and lower case letters.
-Another array with every one of these was created after that.
+Another empty array with every one of these was created after that.

 Then I added a validation of the length to be between 8 and 128, and if not then the page would spit out an alert and an undefined password.